 All students have their own bedroom and share common areas.
 All bedrooms come furnished with a twin bed, dresser and desk.

-The residences are located within walking distance of The College of Saint Rose and many local businesses, such as:
+The residences are located within walking distance of The College of St. Rose and many local businesses, such as:

 - Price Chopper